Get Free Seats (Applicable on all courses)

 • Principles of waves propagation, and embedded identification processes

-• Characteristics, functioning, programing aspects to extract and process data with an illustration of student id, books use case and reports the system generates for further action
+• Characteristics, functioning, programming aspects to extract and process data with an illustration of student id, books use case and reports the system generates for further action

 Module 9: RFID Science and Technologies for Business/Industry Internationally